Migrating Between Codex, Cursor, and Claude Code

 # Add via CLIclaude mcp add github -- npx -y @modelcontextprotocol/server-githubclaude mcp add postgres -- npx -y @modelcontextprotocol/server-postgresclaude mcp add context7 -- npx -y @upstash/context7-mcpOr create .mcp.json in your project root with the same format as Cursor:

-{ "mcpServers": { "github": { "command": "npx", "args": ["-y", "@modelcontextprotocol/server-github"], "env": { "GITHUB_TOKEN": "ghp_your_token" } } }}Codex has limited MCP support compared to Cursor and Claude Code.
-It primarily uses built-in integrations:
+{ "mcpServers": { "github": { "command": "npx", "args": ["-y", "@modelcontextprotocol/server-github"], "env": { "GITHUB_TOKEN": "ghp_your_token" } } }}Codex has full MCP support in both the CLI and the IDE extension, and the two clients share the same configuration.
+Add servers with codex mcp add:

 Migration Script